cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - PostgreSQL: when creating a binding, by default the PostgreSQL connection will be secured via the "verify-full" PosgreSQL configuration.
 This will require the AWS certificate bundle to be installed, or it can be disabled by setting "use_tls=false"
 - PostgreSQL: a new "provider_verify_certificate" property allows for the PostgreSQL Terraform provider to skip the verification of the server certificate.
 - PostgreSQL: server rejects non-SSL connections by default.
 Renamed "use_tls" to "require_ssl".
 The "require_ssl" property is true by defalt, and will make the server require SSL connections.
 When false, the server will accept SSL and non-SSL connections.
+- PostgreSQL: Enhanced Monitoring.
+Amazon RDS provides metrics in real time for the operating system (OS) of the DB instance.
+Enhanced Monitoring enables all the system metrics and process information for the RDS DB instances on the console.
 - Terraform upgrade (from 0.12.30 to 0.12.31) has been added

 ### Fix: